sepal-contrib/alert_module/doc/en.rst

 Export
 ------

-Once the alerts are validated, the user can download them in .csv using the center of the alert as coordinates or as a geopackage (.gpkg) to keep the shapes of the alerts.
+Once the alerts are validated, the user can download them in :code:`.csv` using the center of the alert as coordinates or as a geopackage (:code:`.gpkg`) to keep the shapes of the alerts.

 .. thumbnail:: https://raw.githubusercontent.com/sepal-contrib/alert_module/master/doc/img/validate_download.png
     :title: the planet daily mosaic displayed in cir